MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 >*Applies to: Azure Information Protection*

-When you protect your most sensitive documents and emails, you will typically do this by applying Azure Rights Management (Azure RMS) protection to benefit from the following:
+When you protect your most sensitive documents and emails, you typically do this by applying Azure Rights Management (Azure RMS) protection to benefit from the following:

 - No server infrastructure required, which makes the solution quicker and more cost effective to deploy and maintain than an on-premises solution.